reebcode/rest-api/README.md

 ### The Response Data

-1. The following is an example of a successful POST and following GET request
+1. The following is an example of a successful POST and subsequent GET request using Postman.

 ```
 Response Data = { "statusCode":200, "data":{"mixedName": "Johnasaur", "para": "Johnasaur, bringing joy, they are a grass-type creature, loves the outdoors, terrified of lawnmowers.", img": "YourCard.png" } }